 Contact the PRTF at email@example.com.

-The Racial Diversity, Equity, and Inclusion (DEI) Advisory Committee seeks to expand racial diversity, equity, and inclusion at all levels of Weavers Way Co-op, including the Board, management, staff, members, customers, and vendors.
-We do this by modeling racial awareness ourselves, assisting in gathering data to guide decision-making, supporting the creation of a Racial DEI Plan with measurable outcomes, and holding Weavers Way accountable for continuing to cultivate a racially diverse, equitable, and inclusive organization.
+The Diversity, Equity, and Inclusion (DEI) Advisory Committee seeks to expand diversity, equity, and inclusion at all levels of Weavers Way Co-op, including the Board, management, staff, members, customers, and vendors.
+We do this by modeling awareness ourselves, assisting in gathering data to guide decision-making, supporting the creation of a DEI Plan with measurable outcomes, and holding Weavers Way accountable for continuing to cultivate a diverse, equitable, and inclusive organization.

 - Co-chairs: Roz Dutton, Rosa Lewis - DEI@weaversway.coop

 - Staff Liaisons: Candy Bermea-Hassan (Administration), Stephanie Johnson (Mt.
-Airy), Gerald Moore (Chestnut Hill), Jaxson Arnold (Ambler)
+Airy), Gerald Moore (Chestnut Hill), Jax Arnold (Ambler)

 Meet fellow vegans near you!
 Share delicious meals, swap your favorite vegan recipes, and make new friends!
 The purpose of this group is to provide a network of vegetarians/vegans for social dining, peaceful education about veganism, and an opportunity to meet with other like-minded neighbors.
 We strive to keep all events zero-waste.
 All are welcome, from the veg to veg-curious.